FREQUENTLY ASKED QUESTIONS

 Will you help us with our timeline?

 Yes!
 I’m happy to send you sample timelines.
-Also, when it gets closer to the date I will send you a form to fill out with general information and I will make a photo timeline based on that.
-We will also meet a couple weeks before the wedding and talk about the timeline and any last minute expectations, details etc.
+Also, when it gets closer to the date I will send you a questionnaire with general information and I will make a timeline based on that.
+We will also confirm that a couple weeks before the wedding either by meeting, phone or email.

 How far in advance should we book?

-For Weddings I book about 1-1/2 years in advance but also tend to book a lot of last minute weddings.
+For Weddings I book about 1-1/2 years in advance but also tend to book a lot of last minute weddings if I am available.

 For sessions I book day of sometimes, but also months in advance.
 Especially fall, would be good to book a few months in advance but don’t hesitate to ask about last minute sessions.
 I’m always as flexible as I can be.